List of rivers of Eritrea

 Map of Eritrea showing the main rivers.

 This is a list of streams and rivers in Eritrea, arranged geographically by drainage basin.
-Generally, rivers in Eritrea are divided into three groups: those that drain into Sudan, towards the Red Sea and towards the Afar Depression.
+This is a list of rivers in Eritrea, organized by drainage basin.
+Generally, rivers in Eritrea drain into 3 different basins: those that drain into Sudan, towards the Red Sea and towards the Afar Depression.
 There is an alphabetic list at the end of this article.